LiBoard/Python-module/README.md

+This repository is deprecated and only here for historical reasons.
+The new repository can be found at [https://github.com/LiBoard/Python](https://github.com/LiBoard/Python).

 # LiBoard - Python module
 The LiBoard Python module is used by the provided scripts and can be used for your own scripts.